lc-cbot/workshop-austin/README.md

 ![VM Setup](/img/9_lc_setup2.png)

-2. Once you have an organization setup in LimaCharlie, log into your LimaCharlie account on your Windows Virtual Machine on VirtualBox.
+2. Once you have an organization setup in LimaCharlie, log into your LimaCharlie account *** on your Windows Virtual Machine on VirtualBox ***.
 Then got to your organization and then to "Sensors" and click on "+ Add Sensor"

 ![VM Setup](/img/10_sensor_setup1.png)